 arrangements with a view to a person who participates in the arrangements buying, selling, subscribing for or underwriting investments.

 Paragraph 13 is intended to cover the situation in which an intermediary brings together the buyer and seller of an investment but does not himself enter into the transaction as principal or as agent.
-The term “arrangements” is not defined and paragraph 13 is generally regarded as very difficult to construe.
-The difficulty of construction is exacerbated in the current case by the fact that the legislation was drafted prior to the development of internet based alternative trading systems.
 Although FSA has issued guidance and discussion papers relating to the internet generally, it has not issued specific guidance on the application of paragraph 13 to alternative trading systems.
-Nevertheless, for the reasons set out in paragraph 3.5 to 3.6 below, we believe that it is clearly arguable that EnronOnline does not arrange deals in investments within the meaning of paragraph 13.
+Nevertheless, for the reasons set out in paragraph 3.5 to 3.6 below, we believe that it is clearthat EnronOnline does not arrange deals in investments within the meaning of paragraph 13.

 EnronOnline simply provides a conduit through which persons or companies gain access to Enron trading entities.
-In the case of transactions involving investments, the trading entity to which users gain access is EEFT and EEFT is responsible for inputting price information relevant to transactions involving investments, In short, any activity in relation to investments which goes beyond the mere provision of a conduit is undertaken by EEFT rather than EnronOnline and EnronOnline may therefore be regarded as facility by which users can gain access to EEFT prices and trade with EEFT in much the same way as if they were simply to use the telephone (which indeed they are free to do).
-In this context, it is arguable that there is insufficient causal nexus between the facility provided by EnronOnline and any resulting transactions for the purpose of paragraph 13.
+In the case of transactions involving investments, the trading entity to which users gain access is EEFT and EEFT is responsible for determining which counterparties will have access to investment transactions on EnronOnline, defining the investment transaction terms and inputting price information relevant to transactions involving investments, In short, any activity in relation to investments which goes beyond the mere provision of a conduit is undertaken by EEFT rather than EnronOnline and EnronOnline may therefore be regarded as facility by which users can gain access to EEFT prices and trade with EEFT in much the same way as if they were simply to use the telephone (which indeed they are free to do).
+In this context, there is insufficient causal nexus between the facility provided by EnronOnline and any resulting transactions for the purpose of paragraph 13.
 If this were not the case then the providers of telephone lines which trading entities choose to dedicate for dealing purposes could also be said to be making arrangements within the meaning of paragraph 13.
 The FS Act was plainly not intended to cover activity of this nature.

 Exclusions